Having a cat drinking too few, or even a cat not drinking water at all, is dangerous. It may lead to numerous health problems and/or death.

 - Health issues.
 Before you start any changes, your cat must be examined by a veterinarian.
 There are several diseases that may cause avoidance of water bowl.
 Besides that, if your cat has already been drinking too few for some time, he may have developed new health problems, as well.
 After you know your cat is OK (let’s see for how long, assuming he’s not drinking water), you may try other things.

 - Ditch the dry food.
 If you didn’t already, switch your cat to a raw or canned diet, which normally contains up to ten times more water than the dry food.
 In nature cats receive most of their necessary water with the food and drink very few additional.
 However, cats on dry food need to drink quite much, so, if your cat is finicky about the water bowl, switching him to a diet containing more moisture, may be the one and only necessary change.
-Read our article about all the benefits from switching a cat to canned or raw food here.

 - Pour fresh water in the bowl regularly.
 How often do you replace water in the bowl?
 Normally, it should be done twice a day at least, or more, if possible.
 Also, washing the bowl with a regular dish detergent or in a dishwasher at least weekly.

 - Change placement of the bowl.
 In many cases, it may be the location which deters the cat from the water bowl.
 Naturally to avoid pollution and reveling of their presence, cats do not drink close to their hunting area and elimination area.
 So, if the water bowl is too close to the food bowl (feeding station containing of two bowls is a no-go) or litter box – try reallocating it.